PowellJim/InvoissInterviewApp/README.md

 <img src="./ReadMeAssets/app-screen.png" width="200">
 </h3>

-## Your Task, Choose 2 of the below Options and complete the tasks.
+## Your Task : Choose 2 of the below Options and complete the tasks.

 <h1>Option A, Horrizontal Scrolling Effect </h1>